ziishaned/inspector/readme.md

 // ]

 $person->getDemographics();
-// An array of organizations found in which he worked or currently working
+// An array of information about the user location
 // [
 //    [
 //    	  "locationDeduced"	=> [